f3-factory/F3com-data/sql/main.md

 $db->exec('INSERT INTO mytable(name) VALUES(?)','Jim');
 ```

+The 3rd argument `$ttl` is used to enable query caching.
+Set it to your desired time-to-live in seconds and make sure [CACHE](quick-reference#cache) system var is configured.
+This way you can speed up your application when processing data that does not change very frequently.

 #### Array of statements

 Several SQL statements can be executed at once, if providing an array of statements.
+F3 will execute them as transaction, so if one statement fails, the whole query stack is rolled back.

 <div class="alert alert-info">
     Be aware that the return value refers to the last executed statement only.